Lumi-supercomputer/LUMI-training-materials/docs/2day-next/02-CPE.md

 with data of two or so years ago and there is not that much suitable training data available on the internet either.

-The HPE Cray environment has a command line alternative to search engines though: the `man -K` command that searches for a term in the manual pages.
+There is now proper [online documentation](https://cpe.ext.hpe.com/docs/latest/index.html) and it makes sense trying the search box on that page.
 It is often useful to better understand some error messages.
 E.g., sometimes Cray MPICH will suggest you to set some environment variable to work around some problem.
-You may remember that `man intro_mpi` gives a lot of information about Cray MPICH, but if you don't and, e.g., the error message suggests you to set `FI_CXI_RX_MATCH_MODE` to either `software` or `hybrid`, one way to find out where you can get more information about this environment variable is
+You may remember that `man intro_mpi` gives a lot of information about Cray MPICH, but if you don't and, e.g., the error message suggests you to set `FI_CXI_RX_MATCH_MODE` to either `software` or `hybrid`, you could just search for `FI_CXI_RX_MATCH_MODE` and it would take you to the page where this environment variable is discussed (though you'd still have to search in the page also, but all browsers have good features for that).

+The HPE Cray environment also has a command line alternative to search engines though: the `man -K` command that searches for a term in the manual pages.
+So another way to find out where you can get more information about the environment variable `FI_CXI_RX_MATCH_MODE`, is

 ```
 man -K FI_CXI_RX_MATCH_MODE
 ```

-The [online documentation](https://cpe.ext.hpe.com/docs/) is now also complete enough that it makes sense trying the search box on that page instead.

 ## Other modules